There is a persistent myth that somehow we can get a Blackhawk for £8million, or ‘less than £10 million’ if you listen to Douglas Carswell MP.

 4 to Egypt, $176m or $44.4m each

 9 to Bahrain, $204m or $22.7m each

 The huge difference in price (£8m to £33m) is because of equipment and logistics support, spares, training and documentation etc. Inserting an extra few airframes into an already mature and functioning support infrastructure is vastly different to introducing a new type.
-US prices also usually do not include so called Government Furnished Equipment, mainly electronic systems, that add significantly to the price.
+US prices also usually do not include so-called Government Furnished Equipment, mainly electronic systems, that adds significantly to the price.

 Equipment fit, do we really want helicopters to be flying around in Afghanistan without the very latest and best equipment?

 Some might complain that this is gold plating but the service personnel we ask to fly in them might see things a wee bit differently.